AdrKacz/super-duper-guacamole/README.md

     n --> i2
     i2 --> v: room has space
     i2 --> n: room is full
-    an: add user to room
+    an: add user to valid room
     v --> an

     c: new room